Reading School

 Updated instructions to candidates and advice to invigilators were provided based on feedback from the pilot.

-ePC provided professionally printed OMR sheets and supplied blank sheets for late entries on the day.
+ePC provided professionally printed answer papers and supplied blank sheets for late entries on the day.

-At the end of the examination, invigilators collected the completed scripts and arranged for despatch to ePC’s document scanning bureau.
+At the end of the exam, invigilators collected the completed scripts and arranged for despatch to ePC.

 ePC arranged an additional collection for the extra sheets.
 It did blow me away a little because I was happy to arrange transportation because it was our error.
 Previously, we would have all been on tenterhooks wondering how the other supplier would react but ePC was very accommodating throughout

-At the document scanning bureau, the sheets were converted to an electronic image.
-This was achieved by scanning exam sheets into the intelligent data capture software through a high-speed document scanner.
+At the scanning bureau, the sheets were converted to an electronic image.
+This was achieved by scanning exam papers into intelligent data capture software through a connected high-speed document scanner.

-As each sheet was scanned, the data was automatically captured with the document scanning and indexing software performing optical mark and character recognition, validating extracted data, and exporting raw data to Excel.
+As each sheet was scanned, data was automatically captured with the scanning software performing optical mark and character recognition, verifying data, and exporting it to Excel.

-Working with ePC gave Reading School the autonomy to review verified OMR sheets, something that is proving to be beneficial.
+Reading School were given the autonomy to review scanned exam papers, something that is proving to be beneficial.

 We had the option to review the scanned sheets and picked up on a few answers where we felt ePC’s verification team might have been too kind.
 We never saw this data before and ePC were so receptive to making changes at the eleventh hour

-Once each exam sheet has been processed, candidate results are exported to a pre-defined Excel template.
+After the entrance tests had been processed, the data is exported to a pre-defined Excel template.

 Results

-I would highly recommend ePC to other schools seeking a scanning bureau to provide document scanning services.
-Our school has saved a significant amount of time during this year’s admissions process by outsourcing both the design of the OMR sheet and exam paper scanning with results issued to pupils in record time.
+I would highly recommend ePC to other schools seeking an automated marking solution for the 11-plus exam.
+Our school has saved a significant amount of time during this year’s admissions process by outsourcing both the design of the sheet and exam paper scanning with results issued to pupils in record time.
 We have greatly appreciated the personal contact and professional service provided; it has exceeded our expectations and my colleagues speak highly of it

 Quicker results to pupils